 Free Farm Stand at Institute for Family Health

-Thanks to a grant from the Hudson Valley Farm Fresh Food Grant of the Community Foundations of the Hudson Valley, we will have a farm stand at the Institute for Family Health's Kingston office.
-Find us on the 2nd and 4th Wednesdays of the month June 27-October 24.
-Health practitioners will be writing prescriptions for veggies and giving out vouchers.
-The Farm Stand will also accept SNAP and FMNP and everything else.
+Thanks to a grant from the Hudson Valley Farm Fresh Food Grant of the Community Foundations of the Hudson Valley, we host a free farm stand at the Institute for Family Health's Kingston office.
+Find us every other Wednesday from 11-1.

 2019 Farm Stand Dates